 Looking down the columns, you can see the impact of the differences in tax rates by type of account for each Any investment that you purchase.
 Examples include an exchange-traded fund, a mutual fund, stock in an individual company, a bond and a money market fund.
 There are also many more complex financia...
 More.
 You have more savings at the end of the year if you invest in a Roth account than if you invest in either of the other two accounts for each type of investment.
 Recall that you don’t pay any taxes on returns on investments in a Roth account.

 The returns on a taxable account are slightly higher than on a Traditional account for stocks, mutual funds and ETFs.
 You pay taxes on the returns in a taxable account at their respective tax rates – usually 15% in the US for dividends and capital gains.
 However, you pay taxes on Traditional account withdrawals at your ordinary income tax rate – assumed to be 24%.
-Because the ordinary income tax rates are higher than the dividend and capital gain tax rates, you have a higher after-tax return if you invest in a taxable account than a Traditional account for one year.
-For bonds, the taxes and after-tax returns are the same in a Traditional and taxable account because you pay taxes on interest income in taxable accounts and distributions from Traditional accounts at your marginal ordinary income tax rate.
+Because the ordinary income tax rates are higher than the A distribution of either cash or stock by a company to its shareholders. and capital gain tax rates, you have a higher after-tax return if you invest in a taxable account than a Traditional account for one year.
+For bonds, the taxes and after-tax returns are the same in a Traditional and taxable account because you pay taxes on A charge for borrowing money, most often based on a percentage of the amount owed. income in taxable accounts and distributions from Traditional accounts at your marginal ordinary income tax rate.

 Remember, though, that you had to pay income taxes on the money you put into your taxable account before you made the contribution, whereas you didn’t pay income taxes on the money before you put it into your Traditional retirement account.